xapundel/think2020/README.md

 First you need to install some software and make pre-configuration of your environment.
 Make sure you have passed [Preparation & pre-installation guide](Preparation.md) for that.

+If you have any problems with preparation, please [create an issue](https://github.com/xapundel/think2020/issues) in this repo.

 ### Obtaining lab server certificates

 Some services like your machine Docker and edge service you will deploy are using lab server certificates for their connections.